projectceladon/celadon-documentation/source/getting_started/on-container.rst

     $ ./aic install
     $ ./aic start

-A window will be pop-up showing Android is booting after the CIC container is initialized and running.
+After the CIC container initializes and runs, a window will pop up to show Android booting.
 You can stop the CIC by enter the following command:

 .. code-block:: bash